Shubham-18-10-1998/Obsidian/RESOURCES/Java/Lecture 1 - Introduction.md

 Body- Data you want to send to server.

 ### Http Response-
-Http Status Code - Status tellers like 200 OK 500 Internal server error Headers - Metadata about response like length of response, type, TTL etc.
+- Http Status Code - Status tellers like 200 OK 500 Internal server error (Tells status of the response being received)
+- Headers - Metadata about response like length of response, type, TTL etc.
-Body - Holds what was requested.
+- Body - Holds what was requested.

 ### Request Types-
-- Get : Default when you hit a webpage.
+- GET : Default when you hit a webpage.
 Its used to retrieve things.
 - POST : Add/Insert new data.
 - PUT : Updating or creating a new resource, replaces the data completely.
-- PATHCH : Updating an existing resource.
+- PATCH : Updating an existing resource.
 Partial Update.

 ### Status Codes-
 - 1XX : Information codes - The server acknowledges and is processing requests.
-	- eg. 100 Continue means initial part of request received and the server is waiting for the remaining request.
+	- eg. (100 Continue) - means initial part of request received and the server is waiting for the remaining request.
 - 2XX : Success Codes - The server successfully received, understood and  processed the request
 	- eg. 200 OK means request was successful.
 - 3XX : Redirection Codes - The server received the request but there is a redirect to somewhere else or in rare cases that some additional action other than a redirect must be completed.
 	- eg. 301 Resource moved permanently means the resource is now move to a new IP address and should be accessed from there.
-- 4XX : Client Error Codes - The server coudnt find or reach the page or website.
+- 4XX : Client Error Codes - The server couldn't find or reach the page or website.
 There is an error on sites side.
 	- eg. 404 Resources not found
 	- eg. 403 Forbidden failed
 - 5XX : Server Side Error Codes - The Server encountered some issue.
 The client made a valid request but the server failed to complete the request.